gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+1.1.6
+ - Update Storm Knight sheet to make it easier to read

+v.
 1.1.5
 - Added custom Torg Eternity dice that are compatible with the Dice So Nice module.
 - Added Basic Rules compendium - these are not the official rules, but an informal set